Scottish Heritage Homes & Gardens

 Day 3: Kyle of Lochalsh-Boat of Garten

-Disembark after breakfast to drive across to the Isle Of Skye and the 20,000- acre Clan Donald estate on the Sleat peninsula.
-Visit the magnificent restored historic gardens, and the beautiful walking trails threading through the 40 acres of woodland around the ruined Armadale Castle.
+Disembark after breakfast to drive across to the Isle of Skye and the 20,000- acre Clan Donald estate on the Sleat peninsula.
 You can also spend time in the award-winning museum and discover the history of the Highlands and Islands through the story of Clan Donald or the MacDonalds, the Lords of the Isles.

 Return to the train in Kyle of Lochalsh and enjoy a leisurely lunch as you retrace part of yesterday’s route as far as Dingwall.
-The train continues south to Carrbridge where you disembark for your visit to Ballindalloch, one of Scotland’s most romantic castles, with its wonderful gardens.
+The train continues south to Carrbridge where you disembark for your visit to Ballindalloch, one of Scotland’s most romantic castles, with wonderful walled gardens.
 Return to the train at Boat of Garten on the private Strathspey Railway for overnight stabling.
-Enjoy a late informal dinner followed by a nightcap in the Observation Car.
+Enjoy dinner followed by a nightcap in the Observation Car.

 Day 4: Boat of Garten-Dundee

 After breakfast, motorcoach to Rothiemurchus Estate, where you can tour the hunting lodge and parkland, or enjoy some of the outdoor activities at this beautiful site beneath the Cairngorm Mountains.
-Rejoin the train in Aviemore and enjoy lunch as you journey south through Blair Atholl and Pitlochry to Dunkeld, where you disembark for your visit to Ruthven House with its traditional Scottish gardens.
-Enjoy afternoon tea here as you talk with the hosts of this thriving working estate.
+Rejoin the train in Kingussie and enjoy lunch as you journey south through Blair Atholl and Pitlochry to Dunkeld, where you disembark for your visit to Ruthven House with its traditional Scottish gardens.
 The final visit of your tour is to Pitmuies Garden near Forfar.
 This is a gem of a final visit for your journey, with two semi-formal walled gardens, a long border of herbaceous perennials, old-fashioned roses and many rare plants.
 Return to the train in Dundee for your final night on board and a formal dinner and after-dinner entertainment in the Observation Car before stabling overnight.

 Day 5: Dundee-Edinburgh